” “. an

 In 2008 St Mark’s welcomed Trinity Church Islington, a young, evangelical Anglican community to hold their Sunday worship in the late afternoon and a bible study on Tuesday evenings.
 They brought many needed skills with them and together with their rent, is enabling several long overdue repairs to be made.
 More recently Trinity have introduced a Story Corner for mothers and toddlers on Tuesday mornings in term time.

-There is a detailed History of St Mark Clerkenwell booklet on sale at the back of the church for £5
+A History of St Mark Clerkenwell booklet, by Nicholas Riddell, is on sale at the back of the church for £5.